 Due to increasing complexities like different loads and supplies, power-sensitive equipment, higher safety standards, and an all-around high need for comprehensive management, an electrical power management system needs to put in place.
 This system aims to provide real-time observation and control of the electrical states of entire cities.
 The power management system provides safe and reliable operation of your power distribution systems including the equipment attached to it.
 This system provides the following uses:

 An electrical power management system is based on an intricate relationship between a digitalized background and quality hardware.
 There are sensors placed in particular positions to provide accurate real-time readings of electrical indices, power supplied, and the power consumed.
-These sensors relay their input to power metering devices, which have various capabilities like protection relays, motor control units.
+These sensors relay their input to power metering devices, which have various capabilities like protection relays, and motor control units.
 This system along with the addition of smart devices installed provides a fully digitalized solution to power-related problems.

 The applications of electrical power management systems include:

-Electrical system health and efficiency: - With the facility to record real-time electrical activities these systems can provide a high level of safety by preventing overloads, short circuits, identify faulty equipment, etc. Along with this, it gives information about how we can improve the efficiency of a system.
+Electrical system health and efficiency: - With the facility to record real-time electrical activities these systems can provide a high level of safety by preventing overloads, short circuits, identifying faulty equipment, etc. Along with this, it gives information about how we can improve the efficiency of a system.

 Capacity management: - By recording and displaying past data, the future trends of power distribution can be predicted.
 For example, using previous data, the power management system of Chennai was able to avoid a wide-scale power cut when the Prime Minister of India requested its citizens to turn off the lights and fans in honor of the health care workers during the lockdown.